Intersections¶

 identity |

-Exact value equality | IDs, foreign keys, categories |
+Exact value equality | IDs, foreign keys, categorical values |

 semantic |

-Embedding similarity | Text content, descriptions |
+Embedding cosine similarity | Text content, descriptions, fuzzy matching |

 # Identity: exact match on IDs